 The next time you miss a deadline, take comfort in the fact that you're almost certainly doing better than Cleveland Mark Blakemore.
 His RPG Grimoire: Heralds of the Winged Exemplar was first supposed to hit shelves in 1997, but for two decades Blakemore missed deadline after deadline.
 To put that in perspective, George R.R.
 Martin first published A Game of Thrones in 1996.
 But the wait is over.
 Grimoire is here.

-So what does "the greatest roleplaying game of them all" play like?
+It certainly gets the feel of the old 90s RPGs down pat—because, well, it is a 90s RPG.
+In a nutshell, that means it does some cool things with exploration, but it's also friggin' hard and its obtuse UI makes gameplay feel a bit like trying to sign your name with a hammer and chisel.So what does "the greatest roleplaying game of them all" play like?
 Here's how the first battle goes.
 My party of eight drops down into the wilderness on their quest to find the failing "Metronome Mysterium," a magic clock that keeps the world ticking.
 There are some mountains, a forest, and what's this?
 A band of four "Rude Chaps" wanders up.
 They're the first people I see in this world and they want to fight.
 How utterly rude.